rdsea/qoa4ml/docs/index.md

     - Thus output of probes must be correlated to objects to be monitored and the tenant
   - Support high or low-level metrics/attributes
     - depending on probes implementation
-  - Can be instrumented into source code or standlone
+  - Can be instrumented into source code or standalone

 ## Metric
 We support some metric classes for collecting different types of metric: Counter, Gauge, Summary, Histogram